-Informal Resolution provides an opportunity for the complainant to confront the accused student, in the presence of, and facilitated by, a presiding officer, as described in Section V.B, below, and to communicate his/her feelings and perceptions regarding the incident, the impact of the incident and his/her wishes and expectations regarding protection in the future.
-The accused student will have an opportunity to respond.
+Informal Resolution provides an opportunity for the complainant to confront the respondent, in the presence of, and facilitated by, a presiding officer, as described in Section V.B, below, and to communicate his/her feelings and perceptions regarding the incident, the impact of the incident and his/her wishes and expectations regarding protection in the future.
+The respondent will have an opportunity to respond.

 B. Third Parties; Presiding Officer

-The complainant and the accused student each may bring a third party to the Informal Resolution; however, third parties may not participate verbally in the meeting.
-The Dean or a designee of the Dean will preside over the Informal Resolution, and may elect to be assisted by another member of the Investigation team.
+The complainant and the respondent each may bring a third party to the Informal Resolution; however, third parties may not participate verbally in the meeting.
+The Title IX Coordinator or a designee will preside over the Informal Resolution, and may elect to be assisted by another member of the Investigation team.

-If, during the course of the Informal Resolution, the accused student elects to acknowledge his/her actions and take responsibility for the alleged Sexual Misconduct, the Informal Resolution will be concluded and the Dean will propose a sanction.
+If, during the course of the Informal Resolution, the respondent elects to acknowledge his/her actions and take responsibility for the alleged Sexual Misconduct, the Informal Resolution will be concluded and the Title IX Coordinator will propose a sanction.
 If both the parties agree to such proposed sanction, the complaint will be resolved without any further rights of appeal by either party.
-If either the complainant or the accused student objects to such proposed sanction, the Dean shall make a determination of an appropriate sanction, which determination is subject to appeal pursuant to Section IV.D.9.
+If either the complainant or the respondent objects to such proposed sanction, the Dean (and/or the Title IX Coordinator if different from the Dean) shall make a determination of an appropriate sanction, which determination is subject to appeal pursuant to Section IV.D.9.
 For purposes of this sanction determination, all of the other provisions of these Complaint Procedures relating to the imposition of a sanction for Sexual Misconduct shall apply including, for example, the provisions governing the effective date of the sanction.

 D. Privacy of Informal Resolution